EASTER ISLAND

 Related image

 The site was used to celebrate the birdman cult which replaced ancestral worship in the 15th century.
 The competition to be leader involved swimming to Motu Nui and trying to be the first to get a sooty tern egg.
 The last competition happened in 1867.
-It was a gorgeous walk down the edge of the cliff and I was able to follow the water back to my hostel.
+It was a gorgeous walk down the cliff edge and I then the water back to my hostel.
 On the way were spectacular lava formations and a cave with a few birdman paintings.

-On the 23rd, I took my plane back to Santiago and immediately got on the bus for a 24-plus hour trip to Buenos Aires via Mendoza.
+I flew back to Santiago and immediately got on the bus for a 24-plus hour trip to Buenos Aires via Mendoza.

 About admin